 Check out these little beauties.
 Sous vide lamb chops cooked to perfection.
 Moist, tender and no stress about over cooking.
 Worth the extra cook time if you have it.

 I love a simple mint chimichurri to drizzle over the chops because mint pairs so well with lamb.
 As always, you can try a few variations and even a shortcut.

 I use lamb loin chops for this recipe which are like mini T-bone steaks cut from the waist of the lamb.
 Rack of lamb and lamb chops are the most expensive and tender cuts of lamb.

-For those who are new to the sous vide cooking method:
+For those who are new to the sous vide method of cooking:

-Sous vide is a technique in which food is sealed in a bag, immersed in a water bath and cooked at a precise, consistent temperature.
-This cooks the food to the exact temperature (e.g. medium rare) that you choose.
+Sous vide is a technique in which food is sealed in a bag, immersed in a water bath and cooked at a precise temperature.
+This cooks the food to the exact desired temperature (e.g. medium rare) for perfect results.
 No worries about overcooking.
 Meats are amazingly tender.
-And the whole process is pretty much stress free.
+And the whole cooking process is pretty much stress free.

 Although the lamb chops need a couple of hours to sit in the water bath, the actual hands-on time for this dish, including the chimichurri sauce, is about 10 minutes.

 Why sous vide lamb chops?
 The pros and cons

 Lamb chops only take a few minutes on the grill and can taste delicious.
 So why bother with the sous vide cooking method?

 Well, if you’ve made loin lamb chops before, you will know they can be easy to over cook, they can be a little on the chewy side and the centers might be pink while the outer edges are brown.